“Organic” and “natural” – terms often used when describing food, beauty or home care products.

 WHY IT’S IMPORTANT

-Over the last few years there’s been a real upward trend in the amount of organic and natural products available as we become more conscious about our health and the plight of the environment.
-But with this, of course, comes misleading marketing and false claims so it can be really tricky to know the difference between the real-deal and the not-so-real-deal.
+For quite a few years organic and natural products have been trending.
+Which makes sense as we become more conscious about our health and the plight of the environment.
+But with this, of course, comes misleading marketing and false claims.
+Which causes confusion.
+It it can be really tricky to know the difference between the real-deal and the not-so-real-deal.
 We try to shed a little more light on this below.

 WHAT IS “ORGANIC”?

 Across the USA, UK and Australia, certified “organic” has a very similar definition.
-If you’re buying certified organic you can rest assured that your products (food or the ingredients in your cosmetics for example) come for a farming system which ensures:
+If you’re buying certified organic generally your products (food or the ingredients in your cosmetics, for example) come for a farming system which uses:

 - No manufactured herbicides or artificial fertilizers